 Styles And Users Of Traditional Japanese Knives

-YanagiThe yanagi used to slice boneless fish fillets into sashimi and toppings for sushi.
+YanagiThe yanagi is used to slice boneless fish fillets into sashimi and toppings for sushi.
 The graceful, thin blade cuts beautiful slices in one long, drawing stroke.
-Originated in Kansai (Osaka) region.
+Origin: the Kansai (Osaka) region of Japan.

 TakobikiThe takobiki is a variation of the yanagi and is used to slice straight-cut sashimi.
-It’s thin body makes cutting thin slices of fish easier than the yanagi.
+Its thin body makes cutting thin slices of fish easier than the yanagi.
 The blunt tip and balanced weight works well on difficult ingredients such as octopus, from which it gets its name.
-Originated in Kanto (Tokyo) region.
+Origin: the Kanto (Tokyo) region of Japan.

 UsubaThe Usuba is a traditional Japanese knife used to cut or make thin sheets of vegetables.
-Originated in Kanto (Tokyo) region of Japan.
+Origin: the Kanto (Tokyo) region of Japan.

 Kamagata UsubaThe Kamagata Usuba is a traditional Japanese knife used to cut or make thin sheets of vegetables.
 Unlike the Kanto version of the usuba, the kamagata usuba has a pointed tip, which allows for more delicate work.
-Origin: Kansai region of Japan.
-Originated in Kansai (Osaka) region.
+Origin: the Kansai (Osaka) region of Japan.

 Honyaki And Kasumi Knives

-There are two classes of Japanese knives based on the materials and methods used in their crafting.
-They are honyaki and kasumi both honyaki and kasumi knives can be made with either ao-ko or shiro-ko steels.
+There are two classes of Japanese knives differentiated by the materials and methods used in their crafting.
+Honyaki and kasumi knives can be made with either ao-ko or shiro-ko steels.
 Each classification has its own advantages as well as difficulties.

 Hongasumi knives are high-grade kasumi knives.
-They are often made of higher quality materials, paid special attention to and more steps are involved in the forging, tempering, and finishing processes.Example: Korin Ao-Ko Hongasumi , Korin Shiro-Ko Hongasumi , Masamoto Ao-Ko Hongasumi , Masamoto Shiro-Ko Hongasumi , Nenohi Hongasumi
+They are often made of higher quality materials and more steps are involved in the forging, tempering, and finishing processes.Example: Korin Ao-Ko Hongasumi , Korin Shiro-Ko Hongasumi , Masamoto Ao-Ko Hongasumi , Masamoto Shiro-Ko Hongasumi , Nenohi Hongasumi

 Layered steel (Damascus steel) is becoming increasingly popular due to its added benefits and attractive appearance.
 To create these blades, high carbon steel is layered with soft iron then forged and hammered.
 Among the kasumi knives, layered steel blades have the longest edge retention.Example: Masamoto Wa-Series , Masanobu VG-10 Damascus , Togiharu Cobalt Damascus , Togiharu Hammered Texture Damascus , Togiharu V10 Damascus